Accommodation in Miami

 Renting a condo in Miami often involves more bureaucratic processes than dealing directly with an owner, and can entail extra fees for things like registration, parking spots or even owning pets.
 Realtors are also likely to charge agent fees.

-Expats should also be aware that landlords in Miami tend to charge a security deposit as well as the first and the last month’s rent, but they shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.
+Expats should be aware that landlords in Miami tend to charge a security deposit as well as the first and the last month’s rent, but they shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.